docker/docs/content/cloud/ecs-integration.md

 ## Overview

-The Docker Compose CLI enables developers to use native Docker commands to run applications in Amazon Elastic Container Service (ECS) when building cloud-native applications.
+The Docker Compose CLI lets developers use native Docker commands to run applications in Amazon Elastic Container Service (ECS) when building cloud-native applications.

 The integration between Docker and Amazon ECS allows developers to use the Docker Compose CLI to: